Episode 1: Creating a Culture

-After observing artwork from both groups, we worked to discuss not only our emotions but key themes we noticed throughout the process.
+After observing artwork from a structured and unstructured learning group, we worked to discuss not only our emotions but key themes we noticed throughout the process.
 Some topics we discussed were:

 "What would it look and sound like in the average classroom if we wanted to make 'being wrong' less threatening?"